 If a child was receiving free or reduced-priced meals at the end of the last school year, their benefits will continue for the first 30 school days; This allows parents enough time to submit a new application for review without the child losing benefits.
 It is strongly recommended that the new application be submitted as soon as possible to allow ample time for processing.
 Unless the previous year’s benefits are carrying over during the first 30 school days, you will be required to pay full price for meals until the processing and determination of meal benefits has been completed.

 Tonganoxie Student Nutrition Department offers an online option for completing an application for meal benefits.
 It is simple, fast and free!
-Once the online application is completed, The Student Nutrition Department will receive it, finalize the determination of benefits and email, mail a letter or make a phone call to notify the household.
+Once the online application is completed, The Student Nutrition Department will receive it, finalize the determination of benefits and email, mail a letter, email the family or make a phone call to notify the household.
 The online approval process eliminates several steps, making it the fastest way to apply.